 |Contact||Tel: +390303515553 - zaniboni-alberto(at)poliambulanza(dot)it|

-The “Fondazione Poliambulanza” is a 600 beds restructured hospital in 1997 in Brescia, Italy and has all medical and surgical specialities and high-level emergency.
+The “Fondazione Poliambulanza” is a 600 beds restructured hospital in 1997 in Brescia, Italy and has all medical and surgical specialities and high-level emergency facilities.
 Our Oncology Department is composed of a Unit of Medical Oncology, a Radiation Therapy Service and a Hospice (first established hospice in Italy since 1995, which also accepts HIV positive patients).
 Our Oncology Department includes a long-term care and patients can be assisted at home by our home care service and other services for territorial nursing home care.

-The patient with poorly controlled symptoms in need of symptom stabilisation is first quickly evaluated as outpatients by palliative care physician and then, if indicated, hospitalised and closely monitored by specialists in palliative care with the support of the whole cancer team.
+The patient with poorly controlled symptoms in need of symptom stabilisation is first quickly evaluated in outpatients by a palliative care physician and then, if indicated, hospitalised and closely monitored by specialists in palliative care with the support of the whole cancer team.
 Patients hospitalised in need of symptom stabilisation are mainly managed by our team of palliative care clinicians.
-There is always a close interaction between oncologists and palliative medicine team.
+There is always a close interaction between oncologists and the palliative medicine team.
 Our clinical specialities for a quickly and efficient symptom stabilisation comprises: